GR20 in Corsica: The Toughest Hut-to-Hut Trek

 Between November and May, there is snow on the trails, which makes the trek quite dangerous.
 Also, during these months there are no hosts in the refuges, which means that you have to carry all the food.
 During winter, from February to April, the GR20 can only be completed by experienced cross-country skies with a professional guide.
 This winter variant of the GR20 is known as l'Alta Strada.

-What Is the Best Season for the GR20 Hike?
+What Is the Best Season for the GR20 on Corsica?

 How Do I Get to Corsica?

-How Do I Get To the Starting Point of the GR20 Walk?
+How Do I Reach the Starting and Ending Points of the GR20?

 The starting and endpoints of the GR20 are Calenzana village in the north of the island and Conca in the South.
 Vizzavona is the midway point and easily accessible if you want to walk one half of the trail.